awurth/Silex/README.md

 $ composer create-project awurth/silex [project-name]
 ```

-Composer will ask you to provide some information for the database connection, that will be stored in `app/config/parameters.yml`.
+### Setup environment variables
+Copy `.env.dist` to a `.env` file and change the values to your needs.
 This file is ignored by Git so all developers working on the project can have their own configuration.

 ### Download client-side libraries
 ``` bash
 $ npm install
 ```
-This will install Gulp dependencies and Semantic UI in `public/assets/lib/semantic/`.
+This will install Gulp dependencies in `node_modules/` and Semantic UI in `public/assets/lib/semantic/`.

 ### Gulp
 This boilerplate uses Gulp to manage assets.
-The CSS and Javascript files are located in `src/*/Resources/assets/`, so you have to use Gulp after creating your project to generate the minified files in `public/`, which will be ignored by Git.
+The CSS and Javascript files are located in `assets/`, so you have to use Gulp after creating your project to generate the files in `public/`, which will be ignored by Git.

 #### Install Gulp
 You can install Gulp globally on your system with the following command if you haven't done it yet